guariglia/HDA/readme.md

 | 030 Observational Analyses.R | Final Tweaks to Dataset before Analysis |
 These scripts produce the "030 full data.rds" file above.

-The following scripts were used for observational analysis:
+**Observational Analysis.** The following scripts were used for observational analysis:
 | script                            | Description                                                                                                                                                                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 030 Observational Analyses.R | Observational Analyses |

-The following scripts were used for Long term forecasting:
+**Long Term Forecasting.** The following scripts were used for long term forecasting:
 | script                            | Description                                                                                                                                                                                                                                     |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 01 Train-Test | Construction of Train-Test sets for Long and Short term forecasting (incl both ex-post and ex-ante) |